 He has a varied repertoire that ranges from the Baroque period to contemporary composers from Latin American, European and American origin.
 His trademark tone and musicality uplifts audiences around the world.

-Osvaldo Gold performs as a soloist and is a member of the Providence Mandolin Orchestra and the Boston Guitar Orchestra.
-He is on the Board of the Rhode Island Guitar Guild and is affiliated with the Guitar Foundation of America, the American Guitar Society and the Boston Classical Guitar Society.
+Osvaldo Gold performs as a soloist and is a member of the Providence Mandolin Orchestra and a previous member of the Boston Guitar Orchestra.
+He is on the Board of the Rhode Island Guitar Guild and is a Development Director for the University of Rhode Island Guitar Festival.
+Osvaldo is also affiliated with the Guitar Foundation of America, the American Guitar Society and the Boston Classical Guitar Society.
 He lives in Providence, Rhode Island.